HillaryDanan/abstraction-intelligence/papers/abstraction_beyond_compression.md

 The self-referential dynamic proposed in Paper 1—dA/dt ∝ A—emerges from compositional structure: each abstraction expands the space of possible compositions, enabling formation of new abstractions.
 This is not a stipulated dynamic but a consequence of what abstraction is.

 We have developed metrics for measuring compositionality (Section 8), showing that it admits degrees and can be operationalized.
-We have identified architectural conditions under which compression yields compositionality (Section 9), connecting the theoretical distinction to concrete design principles.
+We have identified architectural conditions under which compression yields compositionality (Section 9), connecting the theoretical distinction to concrete design principles. **Systematic experimental testing (Danan, 2025b) has confirmed key predictions and refined the framework: compositional generalization requires end-to-end compositional structure (input AND output), with quantified boundary conditions (compression ratio >5×, asymmetry ratio <2.5).
+These constraints appear fundamental—simple compensation strategies fail to overcome them.**

 Your father's intuition was exactly right: an "abstraction language" that relates abstractions to other abstractions is the key.
 That language, with its primitives, operators, grammar, and compositional semantics, is what transforms compression into intelligence.